Blog

 Native Americans have been handcrafting jewelry since they first drew inspiration from their natural surroundings and transformed shell and stone into wearable jewelry.
 Some of the oldest discovered pieces date from over 10,000 years ago.
 The skilled artisans at Alltribes continue the age-old tradition and create captivating works of art that will surpass your expectations!

-Alltribes is one of the rare jewelry stores that has a workshop employing Native American artists creating extraordinary pieces of jewelry on site.
-While most of our silversmiths are Navajo, we employ artists from a wide variety of backgrounds.
-Some work from home, on the reservation, and some work here in our shop.
+Alltribes is one of the rare jewelry stores that has a workshop employing Native American artists creating extraordinary pieces of jewelry.
+Other artists work from home or on the reservation.
 Alltribes Native American Art and Jewelry blends ancient history, natural beauty, and unparalleled expertise flawlessly.
-We are conveniently located near Scottsdale, Mesa and Phoenix, AZ in the historic town of Gilbert.
-Unfortunately, due to Covid and other factors, we are unable to take walk in customers at this time.
-We are more than happy to offer curbside pickup if you are in the area, give us a call.
+We are conveniently located near Scottsdale, Mesa and Phoenix, AZ in the charming town of Gilbert.
+Unfortunately we do not have enough staff to take walk in customers but would be more than happy to schedule an appointment to come by the shop and check out some items in person.
+We can also do curbside pickup if you note that during checkout.

 Our Jewelry

 The design and quality of our Silver and Turquoise jewelry are unmatched and stand far above the rest.
 Turquoise conveys a special meaning as it has for centuries and in populations across the globe.
 Turquoise signifies healing, spirit and good fortune.
-With masterful techniques, our artisans incorporate this semi-precious stone into beautiful and intricate designs, drawing customers from around the world.
+With masterful techniques, silversmiths and artists incorporate this semi-precious stone into beautiful and intricate designs, drawing customers from around the world.

 You can own a piece of Native American artistry without spending a fortune.
-Alltribes provides deep discounts because we don't purchase our jewelry elsewhere.
-Our in-house artists and silversmiths create custom pieces without the extra expenses of middlemen, shipping and tariffs.
+Alltribes provides deep discounts because we make most of our jewelry in house.
+Our in-house artists and silversmiths create custom pieces without the extra expenses.

 Our Local History

 Gilbert, AZ provides the ideal location for crafting our Native American jewelry.
 The Navajo and Hopi Indian tribes have inhabited nearby lands for many thousands of years.
-Their eternal respect for natural beauty and their innate talent shines through in every handcrafted piece of jewelry.
+Their eternal respect for natural beauty and their innate talent shines through in every handcrafted work of art.

 Our dazzling, Sleeping Beauty Turquoise comes from a nearby mine in Globe, AZ.
 This unique and exceedingly rare turquoise is renowned for its hardness, durability, and gorgeous color.
 Our artisans preserve the natural beauty of this precious stone, so you can admire its elegance for years to come.
 A hand buffed polish protects the stones and heightens its natural beauty.